truenas/middleware/docs/userguide/freenas_intro.rst

 The following fields have been added or deleted:

-* The "Reset WebGUI login credentials" entry in the "Console setup" menu has been renamed to "Reset Root Password".
+* The "System Update" option has been added to the "Console setup" menu.
+The "Reset WebGUI login credentials" entry in the "Console setup" menu has been renamed to "Reset Root Password".

 * The "Certificate" drop-down menu and "WebGUI -> HTTPS Port" field have been added to :menuselection:`System --> General`.